Grow Your Own Oyster MushroomsNorth Spore

 3) Harvest your mushrooms when they resemble the photograph on the front of your kit!
 Harvest before the caps flatten out and become concave.
 Mushrooms grow quickly, so when you spot your first mushroom pins keep a close eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.

 4) We guarantee the first harvest of oyster mushrooms, but you may choose to attempt a second, third, or even fourth fruiting off your block!
 Harvests usually diminish in size with each consecutive fruiting.
-We recommend giving your block a two week break between fruitings, then soak your block in cold water for 20 minutes, and then re-start the process of spraying your blocks with water daily!
+We recommend giving your block a 3 day break from spraying, then soak your block in cold water for 20 minutes, and then re-start the process of spraying your blocks with water daily!

 *IF YOU PLAN ON CONSUMING YOUR HOME-GROWN MUSHROOMS MAKE SURE TO COOK THEM THOROUGHLY.
 IF IT IS YOUR FIRST TIME EATING THIS SPECIES, IT IS BEST TO START WITH A SMALL AMOUNT TO SEE HOW YOUR BODY RESPONDS!*